With 6lb already lost in the first week of the Sirtfood Diet, how did I fare in Week 2? Here’s my Sirtfood diet week 2 review…

-Endorsed by many celebrities and hailed as the new 5:2, the Sirtfood diet has had me intrigued since I first read about it back in January.
-But is the diet of 2016, a diet that includes red wine, coffee and chocolate, just too good to be true?
+Endorsed by many celebrities and hailed as the new 5:2, the Sirtfood diet has had me intrigued since I first read about it.
+But is a diet that includes red wine, coffee and chocolate, just too good to be true?

 Last week I successfully completed Week 1 of the Sirtfood Diet, losing a grand total of 6 pounds as well as feeling much healthier and sleeping better than I have in years – you can read all about how I got on with week 1 of the Sirtfood Diet here.
 But how did I get on in Week 2?